Free Accruals & Prepayments Course

 Without a prepayment, the March 20XX profit and loss statement will show £/$/€ 600 of insurance costs, and the rest of the financial year reports may show none.

-A prepayment will adjust for this, so £/$/€ 50 shows as an expense each month of the financial year.
+A prepayment will adjust for this, so £/$/€ 50 will be shown as an expense each month of the financial year.
 The cost is spread as it is incurred.

 Common prepayments include: